thuandev23/React-native-navgation/README.md

 # React-native-navgation
-Please go through the main branch to see the code
+Please go through the master branch to see the code